 Document your personal property losses as thoroughly as possible — photographs, receipts, appraisals, and serial numbers all support your claim.
 For high-value items that were scheduled separately on your policy, confirm those scheduled values are included in your claim.

-How to Maximize Your Insurance Claim
+How Do You Maximize Your Insurance Claim After the Pacific Palisades Fire?

 With these gaps in mind, here are the most important steps to protect your claim:

-• Do not rush to settle.
+- Do not rush to settle.
 Once you accept a final settlement on your dwelling claim, it is extremely difficult to reopen it.
 Take time to understand your full entitlement before signing.

-• Get a contractor estimate first.
+- Get a contractor estimate first.
 Before agreeing to any dwelling settlement figure, obtain a detailed written estimate from a licensed contractor for the actual cost to rebuild your home to current codes and standards.

-• Document everything.
+- Document everything.
 Keep records of every conversation with your insurer (date, time, representative name, what was said), every piece of correspondence, and every expense you incur as a result of the fire.

-• Request your complete claims file.
+- Request your complete claims file.
 You are entitled to a copy of all documents in your claim file.
 Review your adjuster's scope of loss carefully against your contractor estimate.

-• Know your California rights.
+- Know your California rights.
 California has among the strongest consumer protections for insurance claimants in the country.
 The California Department of Insurance can assist with bad faith claims and unreasonable delays.

 A public adjuster is a licensed professional who represents policyholders (not insurers) in preparing and negotiating insurance claims.
 They typically work on contingency — a percentage of what they recover for you, often 10–15%.
 They are most useful when your claim is in the documentation and negotiation phase and when the dispute is primarily about the dollar value of covered losses.